U.S. House impeaches Trump for a second time; 10 Republicans vote yes

 Under the U.S. Constitution, impeachment in the House triggers a trial in the Senate.
 A two-thirds majority would be needed to convict and remove Trump, meaning at least 17 Republicans in the 100-member chamber would have to join the Democrats.

-McConnell has said no trial could begin until the Senate was scheduled to be back in regular session on Jan.
-19, one day before Biden’s inauguration.
+McConnell has said no trial could begin until the Senate was scheduled to be back in regular session next Tuesday, one day before Biden’s inauguration.
 The trial would proceed in the Senate even after Trump leaves office.

 McConnell, who is reported to be furious with Trump, said in a memo to his fellow Republicans that he had not made a final decision on how he will vote on impeachment in the Senate.